LicongLiu/SMF_S_Release/README.md

 # SMF_S_Release
-A novel vegetation index time-series-based phenology detection method.
+Detecting crop phenology from vegetation index time-series data by improved shape model fitting in each phenological stage.